Sterling slumps on UK virus travel curbs, Brexit impasse | Business

 Sterling slumps on UK virus travel curbs, Brexit impasse

 Sterling fell against the dollar and euro on Monday as more countries cut transport ties with Britain, where a fast-spreading new strain of the coronavirus had broken out.
-Hong Kong and India joined a growing list of nations, including France, Germany, Ireland and Canada, that have halted travel and suspended flights to ward off the new strain.
+Spain, Hong Kong and India joined a growing list of nations, including France, Germany, Ireland and Canada, that have suspended travel for Britons to ward off the new strain.

 The travel chaos comes just as Britain was bracing for disruption if UK-EU trade talks collapse without a deal, with negotiations continuing just days before a transition period expires at the end of the year.
-Sterling hit 10-day lows against the dollar and euro, reversing recent gains.
+Sterling touched 10-day lows against the dollar and euro, reversing recent gains, although it pared some of its losses by afternoon trading in London.

 "The new, tougher (COVID-19) restrictions will likely have to remain in place until there has been greater vaccine roll-out which could take months," analysts at MUFG said in a note.
 "At the current juncture, we are working on the assumption that vaccines will still prove effective against the new strain but it is not yet clear.
 As a result, the economic slowdown will prove deeper and extend further into next year."